recurly/recurly-integration-examples/api/php/README.md

 form submissions and use the tokens to create and update customer billing information without having to handle credit card data.

+This example makes use of the official Recurly [PHP client library][client] for API v2.

 ### Routes

 - `POST` [/subscriptions/new](app.php#L11-L47)